 The final two days of the training for workplace representatives will certify you as competent to accompany members at displinary and grievance hearings in order to comply with the Employment Relations Act (ERA) 1999.

 By law, all workplace representatives are required to undertake training at least once every five years to keep up to date and maintain their ERA certification.
-The refresher course aims to update reps on new legislation which is relevant to their role and introduce new developments within UNISON.
+The two-day refresher course aims to update reps on new legislation which is relevant to their role and introduce new developments within UNISON.

 Photograph © Jess Hurd/reportdigital.co.uk